awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 ### Combining multiple expressions<a name="multiple-expression-example"></a>

-To filter by Items and Interactions datasets with one filter, combine multiple expressions together using a pipe separator \(`|`\)\.
+To combine multiple expressions together you use a pipe separator \(`|`\)\.
+Use a combination of expressions when you want to Items and Interactions datasets with one filter\.
 Each expression is first evaluated independently and the result is either the union or the intersection of the two results\.

 **Matching expressions example**